neoforged/Documentation/docs/concepts/registries.md

 public static final Registry<YourRegistryContents> SPELL_REGISTRY = new RegistryBuilder<>(SPELL_REGISTRY_KEY)
         // If you want the registry to sync its values.
         .sync(true)
         // The default key.
 Similar to minecraft:air for blocks.
+This is optional.
         .defaultKey(new ResourceLocation("yourmodid", "empty"))
         // Effectively limits the max count.
 Generally discouraged, but may make sense in settings such as networking.
         .maxId(256)